MicrosoftDocs/learn/learn-pr/wwl-sci/manage-user-authentication/includes/5-exercise-configure-deploy-self-service-password-reset.md

 - Users can reset their own password - no productivity loss
 - No admin or IT intervention - enables IT to focus on bigger issues

-Note that a user has to be enrolled into self-service password reset, and that an Azure AD Premium P1 or P2 license or a Microsoft 365 Business Premium license is required.
+A user has to be enrolled into self-service password reset, and that an Azure AD Premium P1 or P2 license or a Microsoft 365 Business Premium license is required.

 ## Enable self-service password reset